julifurjes/CDS_projects/visual/assignment3-pretrained-cnns-julifurjes-main/README.md

 ## Task description

+In the previous assignments involving classification, we were performing a kind of simple feature extraction on images by making them greyscale and flattening them to a single vector.
+This vector of pixel values was then used as the input for some kind of classification model.

+For this assignment, we're going to be working with an interesting kind of cultural phenomenon - fashion.
+On UCloud, you have access to a dataset of *Indo fashion* taken from this [Kaggle dataset](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset).
+There is a paper which goes along with it on *arXiv.org*, which you can read [here](https://arxiv.org/abs/2104.02830).

+Your instructions for this assignment are short and simple:

+- You should write code which trains a classifier on this dataset using a *pretrained CNN like VGG16*
+- Save the training and validation history plots
+- Save the classification report

 ## Methods

 In this assignment, I have trained a classifier on an Indo fashion dataset using a *pretrained CNN like VGG16*.
 The dataset is not included in the repository, due to its great size, but it can be downloaded from [here](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset).
 It  consists of 106K images and 15 unique cloth categories.
 There is a paper which goes along with it on *arXiv.org*, which you can read [here](https://arxiv.org/abs/2104.02830).